goschtl/zope/zdgbook/trunk/source/Introduction.rst

   application or website.

 *Developers*
-  individuals who wish to extend Zope to create highly customized solutions.
+  Individuals who wish to extend Zope to create highly customized solutions.
 This audience is likely interested in creating highly reusable custom code that makes Zope do something new and interesting.
+They will likely make heavy use of "through the file-system" style development.

 *Administrators*
-  individuals responsible for keeping a Zope site running and performing installations and upgrades.
+  Individuals responsible for keeping a Zope site running and performing installations and upgrades.

-This guide is intended to document Zope for the second audience, developers, as defined above.
+This guide is intended to document Zope for the second audience, Developers, as defined above.
 If you fit more into the "user" audience defined above, you'll probably want to start by reading `The Zope Book <http://docs.zope.org/zope2book>`_ .
 If you fit more into the "administrator" audience defined above, you'll likely be interested in `The Zope Administrator's Guide
 <http://www.zope.org/DocProjects/AdminGuide>`_, although it is
 currently unfinished.

-Throughout this guide, it is assumed that you know how to program in the `Python <http://www.python.org>`_ programming language.
+Throughout this guide, it is assumed that you know how to program in the Python programming language.
 Most of the examples in this guide will be in Python.
 There are a number of great resources and books for learning Python; the best online resource is the `python.org web site <http://www.python.org/>`_ and many books can be found on the shelves of your local bookstore.

 This book describes Zope's services to the developer from a hands on, example-oriented standpoint.
 This book is not a complete reference